Table of Contents

 - Don’t take in case of acute lung congestion, high kapha, low digestive fire, high ama.

-- It may increase weight when taken for longer duration.
+- It may increase weight when taken for a longer duration.

 - Do not use if congested or with Ama.